d3coder/ICS-Hunter/README.md

 # ICS Hunter
-ics hunter in general is a tcp port scanner that specially designed to track industrial control systems .this tool is able to detect and display this items :
+ICS Hunter in general is a tcp port scanner that specially designed to track industrial control systems .This tool is able to detect and display these items :

 <ul>
 <li> - open ports</li>